rainlanguage/specs/dotrain.md

 #b mul(sub(1000000 now()) a)
 ```

-Error fragments MUST be the root of a fragment, i.e. the first character of an
+Elided fragments MUST be the root of a fragment, i.e. the first character of an
-error fragment MUST be `!`.
+elided fragment MUST be `!`.
+This simplifies tooling implementations.

 ❌
 ```